basskaaa/Sapia/Sapia.Obsidian/August Prototype/Abilities/Cleave.md

 Weapon: "[[Melee Weapon]]"
 ---
 When you make a killing blow against a creature in melee, you can attack another target within reach.

-*Upcast: You deal the remaining damage to an additional target within range.*